SeanFeldman/seanfeldman.com/content/posts/old/2008-02-16-free-oss-virtual-machine-software-virtualbox.md

 - Personal
 author: Sean Feldman
 ---

-I was exposed to an interesting product from innotek called [VirtualBox](http://www.virtualbox.org/).
+<p>I was exposed to an interesting product from innotek called <a href="http://www.virtualbox.org/" target="_blank">VirtualBox</a>.
 If you like MS VPC or VMWare, check this one out.
 It's free, it's not bad (so far I was just playing with it installing Windows XP and running some applications on a quiet slow host machine).
-Would love to hear others comments on this one, or any other alternative that is welcomed.
+Would love to hear others comments on this one, or any other alternative that is welcomed.</p>